 When you submit your email request you will receive a confirmation email that contains the attendance office phone number.
 You will need to call and confirm the student's early dismissal.

 Early Dismissal documentation will be digital.
 When the early dismissal is submitted digitally to the attendance office (by emailing firstname.lastname@example.org) from the parent, attendance will process and email both the student and teacher.
 The students can show email as their exit ticket for the dismissal.

 If you would like to send in a handwritten note with your student for an early dismissal it must be turned into the attendance office by 8:45 am the day of the dismissal.
+Early dismissal requests sent via email (PREFFERD METHOD) should be emailed to email@example.com by 10am the day of the dismissal.
 You will need to be available via phone to verify the dismissal.

 Please send a note to this email MHSAttendance@greenville.k12.sc.us

 If you have a medical/dental/legal document or other documentation, you may attach to this email or submit separately to MHSAttendance@greenville.k12.sc.us.